thedogwiththedataonit/agent-chat-starter/README.md

-A powerful Next.js chatbot starter that leverages the new Vercel AI Gateway for provider-agnostic AI agent applications.
-This app serves as a comprehensive foundation for building agent chat applications that can seamlessly switch between any AI provider without code changes.
+A powerful Next.js AI email generator that leverages the Vercel AI Gateway and React Email to create beautiful, professional emails with natural language.
+This app serves as a comprehensive foundation for building AI-powered email generation applications that work seamlessly across any AI provider.

-**🚀 New Feature**: Now includes advanced **AI-powered website generation** - create complete, responsive websites with natural language descriptions and preview them in real-time!
+**🎨 AI-Powered Email Generation**: Create stunning, responsive emails using natural language descriptions - from welcome emails to promotional campaigns, all powered by React Email!

 ## AI Gateway Integration